DungPham2102/Boat-server-ui/README.md

   FOREIGN KEY (boat_id) REFERENCES boats(boatId) ON DELETE CASCADE, FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE SET NULL );

--- --- OPTIONAL SAMPLE DATA ---

--- Add a sample gateway
-INSERT INTO gateways (gatewayId, name, ip_address) VALUES ('GW001', 'Main Gateway', '192.168.1.100');

--- Add a sample boat and assign it to the gateway 'GW001' INSERT INTO boats (name, boatId, gateway_id) VALUES ('Boat 1', '00001', 'GW001');

--- Add another sample boat without an assigned gateway INSERT INTO boats (name, boatId) VALUES ('Boat 2', '00002');
 ```

-### Configuration
+## 3. Application Configuration

-Create a `.env` file in the project root with the following content. **This is a mandatory step.**
+Create a file named `.env` in the project root and add the following content. **This is a mandatory step.**

 ```
 # JWT Secret for signing authentication tokens